EldridgeMisnomer/NGen/README.md

 Not only is the same `lostitem` retained for each Proxy in the 's1' Generator, but it continues to be retained every subsequent time the Generator is run.

 This may or may not be the desired result.
-If you want a different `lostitem` to be chosen each time the Generator is run you can set the `temp` Setting to `on`. by writing `temp = on` in the header. *TODO - this is only available in the main header for now - extend it to shorthand.* Now the `lostitem` Proxy will 'forget' its Output after the Generator has been run, resulting in a different 's1' Output each time, eg:
+If you want a different `lostitem` to be chosen each time the Generator is run you can set the `temp` Setting to `on`.
+Now the `lostitem` Proxy will 'forget' its Output after the Generator has been run, resulting in a different 's1' Output each time, eg:

 	"Yesterday I lost my wallet, I was so sad, I loved my wallet so much, I didn't know what I'd do without my wallet."